JESSICA ADAMS

 What a time to sign out.
 On the day that Donald Trump learns what his fate will be from the ‘hush money’ judge Merchan, Pluto goes out of Capricorn.

-This is what Michael wrote in Vanity Fair, before Donald even came near power – and it is typical of him.
+This is what Michael wrote in Vanity Fair, before Donald even came near power.

 He published this in 2006 and I know even some hardline sceptics are still amazed today, at the full astrological prediction.
 This is an extract: